 16. Applaud good behavior

 Encourage good behavior and applaud their good deeds.
 Notice any changes in their behavior and praise them when they do something right or react to a difficult situation calmly.
+Positive communication goes a long way in promoting desirable behavior in future.

 Dealing with a disrespectful child could seem daunting, but knowing the root cause can help you address your child’s behavior better.
 Whatever the reason is, there is always a solution to it.
 We hope these tips help you understand your child a little better.